 Mistake #4: Not Giving Your Blog Priority

-If you’re not giving your blog priority on the homepage, then you’re making a big mistake.
+If you’re not giving your blog priority on the homepage, then you’re making a big mistake when it comes to the search engines.
 In my experience, it’s very difficult (if not impossible) to build an active community around your site without a frequently-updated blog.

-Blogging is an indispensable tool for every business.
-Whether you’re a B2B or B2C marketer, you can blog your way to more leads, more brand recognition and more sales.
+Blogging is an indispensable tool for every business and not just because of the search engines, but because customers love them too.
+Whether you’re a B2B or B2C marketer, you can blog your way to more leads, more brand recognition and more sales along with higher search result success.
 Statistics show that B2C companies that blog, for example, generate 88% more leads per month than those that don’t.

 Other forms of inbound marketing – social media marketing, for example – can be very effective, too, but, ultimatel,y blogging is more cost-effective.
-In fact, a majority of content marketers who were surveyed reported that blog leads are cheaper than social media and SEO combined.
+In fact, a majority of content marketers who were surveyed reported that blog leads are cheaper than social media and search engine optimzation combined.

 Through blogging, a company can establish trust with potential customers.
-I successfully grew several software companies with my partner Hiten Shah over the last decade through blogging.
+I successfully grew several software companies with my partner Hiten Shah over the last decade through blogging and now we have a great search engine presence.
 By blogging consistently, we’ve generated over 800,000,000 wallet-out leads, both to our own sites and to those of our clients.

 I’ve also worked with Gawker Media to grow its traffic to 5 million within 6 months.
-I’m not saying this to brag, but to help you understand just how powerful blogging is and what it can do for your own business.
+I’m not saying this to brag about my search engine success, but to help you understand just how powerful blogging is and what it can do for your own business.

 Don’t make the mistake of hiding your blog link on your homepage.
 It’s so frustrating when you’re excited about a brand and eagerly visit its homepage – only to search in vain for a navigational link to the brand’s blog.
 If a user has to scroll to the footer section to find the blog link, you’re undoubtedly losing valuable leads.

 That’s one thing that differentiates Shopify from other SaaS companies – it puts a lot of emphasis on blogging.
-That’s because the company knows that blogging is a major factor in its success.
+That’s because the company knows that blogging is a major factor in its success, not only for the search engines but for piquing customer interest.

 No matter what product you’re offering for sale, buyers have to make the decision to buy.
-On the internet, these buyers may have never heard of you before.
+On the internet, these buyers may have never heard of you before, they have hundreds of meta descriptions, title tags, and search engine results to choose from.
 Yet, even then your blog content can speak for you.
 If you invest in creating useful content, you’ll find potential customers taking the right actions, based on your blog articles alone.

 According to See Why, 99% of prospects won’t buy on their first visit to your site.
 75% of them may intend to come back, but if you don’t have a blog where you publish useful and interesting content regularly, how do you nurture these people and give them a strong reason to come back for more?